ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 But how do we take the `max` of two vectors?

-The notion of `max` we're going to use here is a per-element comparison (a.k.a a pointwise maximum)
+The notion of `max` we're going to use here is a per-element comparison (a.k.a. a pointwise maximum)

 For example, if my VC is `[1, 12,4]` and I receive the VC `[7,0,2]`, the pointwise maximum would be `[7,12,4]`